Ask a doctor about a prescription for METFORMIN STADA 850 mg FILM-COATED TABLETS

 Risk of lactic acidosis

-Metformin can cause a rare but serious side effect called lactic acidosis, especially if your kidneys are not functioning properly.
-The risk of developing lactic acidosis is also increased with uncontrolled diabetes, severe infections, prolonged fasting, or alcohol consumption, dehydration (see below "Warnings and precautions"), liver problems, and any medical condition in which a part of the body has a reduced oxygen supply (such as acute and severe heart diseases).
+Metformin can cause a very rare but very serious side effect called lactic acidosis, especially if your kidneys do not function properly.
+The risk of developing lactic acidosis is also increased with uncontrolled diabetes, severe infections, prolonged fasting or alcohol consumption, dehydration (see more information below), liver problems, and any medical disorder in which a part of the body has a reduced oxygen supply (such as acute and severe heart diseases).

 If any of the above applies to you, consult your doctor for further instructions.

-Stop taking metformin and contact a doctor or the nearest hospital immediately if you experience any of the symptoms that cause lactic acidosis, as this condition can lead to coma.
+Stop taking metformin and contact a doctor or the nearest hospital immediately if you experience any of the symptoms that produce lactic acidosis, as this disorder can lead to a coma.

 The symptoms of lactic acidosis include: